A plain language, comprehensive explanation of each and every legal term used in the law of personal injury and tort.

 The Crown is subject to all liabilities in tort to which, if it were a person of full age and capacity...."
-So says almost all provincial law including this wording from the Proceedings Against the Crown Act (Ontario) at s.
-5. Crown liability is now a commonly accepted principle of law but it has not always been so as the hiding-place of "Crown immunity" has been formidable rabbit hole to ferret from.
+While now a commonly accepted principle of law, it has not always been so as the hiding-place of "Crown immunity" has been formidable rabbit hole to ferret from.

 Some torts are intended, such as an assault.
 In those events, the plaintiff's burden may seem easier than, say, a claim based on negligence.
 However, intentional torts come with a unique legal briefcase chock full of defences, which gives these claims at law their own twisty and complex road-map.